dhawalpanchal1997/Northern_Wind_Analysis/README.md

 * **Database Design:** Demonstrates database design principles and normalization.
 * **Data Analysis:** Enables practice in analyzing sales data, customer behavior, and product performance.

+**Project Content:**

+This SQL file includes a set of queries designed to retrieve specific data from the Northwind database.
+The focus is on operations involving customers, orders, products, and employees, leveraging joins, subqueries, and filtering to extract relevant information.

+* **List Order IDs for 'Island Trading':**
+    * Retrieves all order IDs for the customer 'Island Trading' using both a join and subquery method.

+* **Total Sales of Products Sold Fewer Than 100 Times:**
+    * Lists product ID, product name, and total number sold for products sold fewer than 100 times, using a join and aggregation.

+* **Employees Who Sold to 'Island Trading':**
+    * Fetches the last name and first name of employees who sold to 'Island Trading', using both a join and nested subquery for distinct results.

+* **Employees Without Orders Between March 1 and March 7, 1997:**
+    * Uses both outer join and subquery methods to list employees who did not take any orders during this date range.

+* **Customers and Suppliers of 'Tofu' Product:**
+    * Uses UNION to combine distinct results from customers and suppliers who ordered/supplied the product 'Tofu'.

 The Northwind database provides a valuable resource for learning and experimenting with database concepts in a real-world context.